 [(c) States that carry out, in the area of the planned Exploitation activity, any activities, including economic activities, or Marine Scientific Research, that may be believed to be affected.]

-[Alt. (a) States whose rights under the Convention may be denied, impaired or otherwise affected by the activity carried out in the area covered by the Plan of Work.

-(b) States that may suffer significant harm to persons, property or the environment in their territory or in other places under their jurisdiction or control, as a result of the activity carried out in the area covered by the Plan of Work.]

 Please indicate the rationale for the proposal.
 [150-word limit]

 Germany welcomes the inclusion of DR 93ter.
 For paragraph 2, we prefer the original text rather than the alternative version.